These Are The Top Pet Toxins of 2017

 Is your home pet-proofed?
 The ASPCA Animal Poison Control Center (APCC) has released their Top Toxins of 2017 list.
 Click through to see the items you should keep out of pets’ paws.

-For more information about the ASPCA Animal Poison Control Center, please visit
+For more information about the ASPCA Animal Poison Control Center, please visit their website

 .
 And save the APCC phone number (888-426-4435), as well as your local veterinarian’s number, to your cell phone.